tendermint/liquidity/x/liquidity/spec/02_state.md

 ## Pool

-The Pool state stores static information of a liquidity pool:
+The Pool state stores static information of a liquidity pool.
+Pool contain information about the pool type, reserve coin denoms, reserve address, and denom of this liquidity pool.

 ```go
 type Pool struct {